From start to finish, a Barron Designs customer shares his project process.

 Once again, that's as simple as measuring the space available and cutting to fit (remember the mantra: Measure twice, cut once.)

-The process for each of the other sides of the fireplace was the same - with one difference: Instead of mitering the corners (cutting the angle to fit together) Jeffrey used our Colorado Stacked Stone Toasted Vanilla corners instead.
+The process for each of the other sides of the fireplace was the same - with one difference: Instead of mitering the corners (cutting the angle to fit together) Jeffrey used our Colorado Stacked Stone Corners in Toasted Vanilla instead.

 In Jeffrey's fireplace project, the corners actually helped create a 'framed' look which matched the style of the rest of the fireplace.